Marwahns/pos_workshop_codeigniter/README.md

 The user guide corresponding to the latest version of the framework can be found [here](https://codeigniter4.github.io/userguide/).

-## Installation & updates

-`composer create-project codeigniter4/appstarter` then `composer update` whenever there is a new release of the framework.

-When updating, check the release notes to see if there are any changes you might need to apply to your `app` folder.
-The affected files can be copied or merged from `vendor/codeigniter4/framework/app`.

-## Setup

-Copy `env` to `.env` and tailor for your app, specifically the baseURL and any database settings.

-## Important Change with index.php

-`index.php` is no longer in the root of the project!
-It has been moved inside the *public* folder, for better security and separation of components.

-This means that you should configure your web server to "point" to your project's *public* folder, and not to the project root.
-A better practice would be to configure a virtual host to point there.
-A poor practice would be to point your web server to the project root and expect to enter *public/...*, as the rest of your logic and the framework are exposed.

-**Please** read the user guide for a better explanation of how CI4 works!

-## Repository Management

-We use GitHub issues, in our main repository, to track **BUGS** and to track approved **DEVELOPMENT** work packages.
-We use our [forum](http://forum.codeigniter.com) to provide SUPPORT and to discuss FEATURE REQUESTS.

-This repository is a "distribution" one, built by our release preparation script.
-Problems with it can be raised on our forum, or as issues in the main repository.

 ## Server Requirements

 PHP version 7.4 or higher is required, with the following extensions installed: